-“I got a letter later that day and it was from Eddie.
+“I got a letter later that day, and it was from Eddie.
 He says, ‘Hi Shelly.
 Glad you had a good chin wag with the old man.’
-I laugh a little because this is language I never could’ve made up.
+I laugh a little because this is the language I never could’ve made up.

 Wilder called out Joshua before and after his explosive win over Luis Ortiz on Saturday night and wants to talk face-to-face during a trip to the UK later this month.

-Joshua defends his titles against Joseph Parker in a bid to become a four-belt champion and Wilder will be ringside working the broadcast with Showtime Boxing.
+Joshua defends his titles against Joseph Parker to become a four-belt champion, and Wilder will be ringside working the broadcast with Showtime Boxing.

 A meeting could go a long way to getting a deal done for 2018, with the winner then primed to walk away as the first-ever completely undisputed champion of all time in the top division.